Gogyoo/Gogyoo/README.md

 - 🔭 I’m currently working on [LungDetect](https://github.com/Anya9889/pneumonia_diagnosis).

-- 🌱 I’m currently learning about **Times Series, Ensemble learning, Transformers**.
+- 🌱 I’m currently learning about **Times Series and Ensemble learning**.

 - 📚 I’m currently reading:
     - _All Quiet on the Western Front_, by Remarque